 The benefits of nutrition on productivity are well known.
 Therefore something as simple as a fruit bowl goes a long way towards engaging and retaining employees.

-Lunch and learns are recently becoming quite popular, especially in smaller companies or on a departmental basis.
+Lunch and learns are becoming quite popular, especially in smaller companies.

-You can invite a motivational speaker from another company to talk about a specific topic!
-Or you can even get employees to speak about their expertise.
+You can invite a motivational speaker from another company to talk about a specific topic, or get employees to speak about their expertise or passions outside of work.

-At ContactMonkey, our marketing team hosts a weekly lunch and learn.
-For an hour, we share a meal, watch an educational webinar or podcast, and discuss the key takeaways.
+At ContactMonkey, our marketing team hosts a bi-weekly lunch and learn.
+For an hour, we share a meal, watch an educational webinar or listen to a podcast, and discuss the key takeaways.
 It’s a great way to invest in professional development while also encouraging team bonding.

 Make sure you don’t become one of those offices that expects employees to answer emails on weekends.